 TripAdvisor keeps you up-to-date with email notifications on new reviews, and creates a report that helps you gain valuable information about review trends, ratings, and client feedback.

-Like TripAdvisor, Yelp is also a well-known platform where users can share their dining experience with a worldwide community.
+Like TripAdvisor for restaurants, Yelp is also a well-known platform where users can share their dining experience with a worldwide community.
 To start collecting reviews on Yelp, claim your restaurant’s listing.
 Once done, you can read and share stories, respond to reviews, and more.

 Additionally, you can use the Yelp widget and embed on your website to showcase your restaurant’s Yelp rating and reviews.
 These widgets can attract attention and encourage visitors to leave reviews after their meal.